rafaelPassarinho/think-python/README.md

 # think-python
-A repository for the activities of the book Think Python, by Allen Downey
+A repository for the activities of the book Think Python, by Allen Downey.